eclipse-zenoh/zenoh-cpp/README.md

 ## Building and running tests

+The [zenoh-cpp] is header-only C++ library that wraps [zenoh-c] and [zenoh-pico] libraries.
+To make tests and examples it tries to find `zenoh-c` and `zenoh-pico` libraries in the following places:

+1. Directories `zenoh-c` and `zenoh-pico` located on the same level as `zenoh-cpp` itself. **WARNING**: If you see building errors, make sure that you don't have obsolete `zenoh-c` or `zenoh-pico` directories nearby

+2. Libraries `zenoh-c` and `zenoh-pico` installed to system. **WARNING**: If you see building errors, make sure that no old version of libraries installed to `/usr/local/lib/cmake`

+3. Download [zenoh-c] and [zenoh-pico] from GitHub

 ```bash
 mkdir -p build && cd build
 cmake ../zenoh-cpp
 cmake --build . --target tests
 ctest
 ```

+Notice that the output of `cmake ../zenoh-cpp` shows where the dependencies were found

 ## Building the Examples